kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 ## Timeline

+Choose project teams by **Thursday, October 6**

-Proposal due **Thursday, October 14**
+Proposal due **Thursday, October 13**

+Project Work Session 1: **Thursday, October 20**

+Data cleaning & preliminary EDA due **Thursday, October 27**

-Draft report due **Wednesday, November 17**
+Draft report due **Thursday, November 17**

+In-class Peer Review  **Thursday, December 1**

-Peer feedback due **Monday, November 22**
+Peer feedback due **Tuesday, December 6**

+Project Work Session 2: **Thursday, December 8**

-Final written report due **Friday, December 3** (accepted until December 5)
+Final written report due **Saturday, December 10**

-Presentation video, slides, repo due **Wednesday, December 8**

-Presentation comments due **Friday, December 10**
+Presentation: **TBD (during Final Exam time slot Dec 12 - 16)**

 ## Introduction & grading summary

 **TL;DR**: *Pick a dataset and do something with it.
 That is your final project.*

-The final project for this class will consist of analysis on a dataset of your own choosing.
-The dataset may already exist, you may collect your own data by scraping the web.

-Choose the data based on your group's interests or work you all have done in other courses or research projects.
+The purpose of the final project is to apply what you’ve learned throughout the semester to investigate an interesting data-driven research question by analyzing a real-world dataset of your choosing.

+The project will be completed in self-assigned teams of 2-3.
+You should choose a dataset for your project based on your group's interests.
 The goal of this project is for you to demonstrate proficiency in the techniques we have covered in this class (and beyond, if you like!) and apply them to a dataset to analyze it in a meaningful way.

 ### Logistics

-You will work on the project with your lab groups.
+You should sign up for a team of 2-3 on Canvas no later than **Thursday, October 6**.

 The four primary deliverables for the final project are

 - A written, reproducible report detailing your analysis
-- A GitHub repository corresponding to your report
+- An RStudio Cloud project repository corresponding to your report
-- Slides + a video presentation
+- An oral presentation during finals week
 - Formal peer review on another team's project

 ### Grading summary